German in DallasStart Learning

-Why learn German in Dallas? – Dallas, a booming metropolis, is home to more than a million North Texans, and many have German roots.
-In the early 1800s, Germans made up almost a third of European immigrants to Texas!
-Even up until the 1970s, a distinct dialect called Texas-German could be heard throughout the state.
-Although the language is no longer as popular, the region’s history is dotted with German influences, and Dallas’ status as a trade hub has drawn a number of German businesses to the area.
+Dallas, a booming metropolis, is home to more than a million North Texans, and many of them have German roots.
+In the early 1800s, Germans made up almost a third of European immigrants in Texas and, up until the 1970s, a distinct dialect called Texas-German could be heard throughout the state.
+Although the language is no longer as popular, the region’s history is dotted with German influences, and Dallas’ status as a trade hub has drawn several German businesses to the area.
+If you would like to advance in your career, travel to Germany, or even communicate with the more than 8,000 people of German ancestry living in Dallas (according to the 2011 census), just contact us at Language Trainers and we can start designing the perfect course for you!

 1-on-1 General German Course in Dallas